ZerBea/hcxtools/README.md

 LED flashes every 5 seconds if everything is fine

-Press push button at least > 5 seconds until LED turns on (LED turns on if wlandump-ng terminates)
+Press push button at least > 5 seconds until LED turns on (LED turns on if hcxdumptool terminates)

 Green ACT LED flashes 10 times